cody-joe-gilbert/blockchain-sp20/cjg_trade_example/README.md

 Then executed by the Importer to confirm the transfer, shift the `CreditLine` object to the 'ACCEPTED' status and changes the original L/C object `Beneficiary` attribute to the Lender organization.
 4. `getCLStatus`: Returns the status of the CL
+5. `printCreditLine`: Queries the entire state of the CL
+6. `printLC`: Queries the entire state of the letter of credit (validates ownership is transferred)

 Requirements:
 * The L/C must be in the 'ACCEPTED' status prior to CL request
 * The Exporter must accept the CL prior to the Importer, thus the Importer cannot accept the CL unless it is in the 'PENDING IMPORTER' status.
 * The original L/C beneficiary must be changed to the Lender to allow the Importer to pay the Lender directly, and the Importer must be notified of this change.
 This is why the Importer is required to approve the CL prior to 'ACCEPTED' status.
+* The Lender-provided discounted amount must be greater than 0 and less than or equal to the original trade amount.

 ### Dev Example with CLI
 This section covers how to execute the trade workflow extension using the development environment.
 The following